cmstead/jsLearnerForms/docs/FIRST-FORM.md

 ### \*\*buildVector function\*\*

 We will now create a function called `buildVector` that returns a copy of the array as it was passed.

+> A vector is an ordered set of points which describes a "directed line segment," in other words, a vector is a line segment with an arrow

 #### It returns a vector (array) containing the same numbers as the original -- try returning the array you get in your function